Vadim152/Fallow-Earth/README.md

 ## Mobile Camera Orientation

-A small bootstrap script named `CameraBootstrap` forces portrait orientation on startup, sets the main camera's aspect ratio to 9:16 and automatically adds the `CameraPanZoomController` component if it is missing.
-This ensures the project runs correctly on mobile devices and that the camera can always be dragged around the generated map.
+A small bootstrap script named `CameraBootstrap` forces portrait orientation on startup, enforces a 9:16 aspect ratio with letterboxing and automatically adds the `CameraPanZoomController` component if it is missing.
+This prevents stretching on wide displays and ensures the project runs correctly on mobile devices.

 ## Camera Controls